 All persons on the campus shall, upon request by authorized officials and security personnel, provide adequate identification.
-Personnel and students refusing to provide such identification shall be requested to leave campus or, if they refuse, may be subject to lawful removal and prosecution.
+Anyone refusing to provide such identification shall be requested to leave campus.
+Persons refusing to leave campus will be subject to lawful removal and prosecution.
 TNU maintains a policy of providing residential housing, facilities, and office space for students and student organizations within the geographical boundaries of the campus.
 Students are expected to abide by the policies of the University both on and off campus.
 Social activities taking place off campus are subject to the jurisdiction of the local police.
-Evidences of criminal activity by any student organization, on or off campus, are reported to the Metro Police Department.
-The Associate Provost and Dean of Student Development is notified in these instances and functions as the liaison between local authorities and University officials.
+Evidences of criminal activity by any student organization, on or off campus, are reported to the Metro Nashville Police Department.
+The Associate Vice President and Dean of Student Development is notified in these instances and functions as the liaison between local authorities and University officials.